 Remember that student attendance is crucial.
 Appointments should be scheduled outside of school hours if possible.
-Absent extenuating circumstances, students will not regularly be released before the end of the school day.
+Except for extenuating circumstances, students will not regularly be released before the end of the school day.

-State rules require parental consent before any student leaves campus for any part of the school day.
+Parental consent is required before any student leaves campus for any part of the school day.

-For students in elementary and middle school, a parent or authorized adult must come to the office and show identification to sign the student out.
+For students in elementary school, a parent or authorized adult must come to the office and show identification to sign the student out.
 A campus representative will ask the student to report to the office.
 For safety purposes and stability of the learning environment, we cannot allow any unescorted adult to go to the classroom or other area to pick up the student.
 If the student returns to campus the same day, the parent or authorized adult must sign the student back in through the main office upon the student's return.
 Documentation regarding the reason for the absence will also be required.